Applications welcome to join our team of LGBTQ volunteers for our Online Support service, Peer Mentoring and Befriending

 Our Online Support service offers one-to-one support and information for people all around the UK, and around the world.
 We are open most evenings from around 5:30pm, and offer weekly trans, advocacy and under 30s advocacy sessions.

-Our Peer Mentoring service offers people the opportunity to be matched with a mentor who will be able to support them with something difficult they are facing.
-This might be getting out and socialising a bit more, or going through a difficult time, or something else.
+Our Peer Mentoring and Befriending service offers people the opportunity to be matched with a mentor or befriender who will be able to support them with something difficult they are facing.
+This might be getting out a bit more, or going through a difficult time, or something else.
 Peer Mentors and Befrienders offer one-to-one support and can help reduce isolation and loneliness.

 Full training and supervision will be offered for all roles.

 We particularly welcome applications from people over the age of 50, those who identify as trans and non-binary, and people of colour, as these groups are currently underrepresented in our volunteer team.